eschwartz/go-sensor-api/README.md

 - Querying to find the sensor nearest to a given location (by lat/lon).
 - Query to find sensor nearest to a location by place name (geocoded).

-It is up to you how you structure your application, but please write it in Go and include anything you would in a professional project (i.e.: README, tests, input validation, etc).

 ## Usage